The State Of The Film Industry in Illinois

 Please login to confirm you have access to register for this event.

-Kwame Amoaku, Director of the Chicago Film Office, and Peter Hawley, Director of the Illinois Film Office, discuss the state of the industry in Illinois.
+Kwame Amoaku, Director of the Chicago Film Office, and Louis Ferrara, Deputy Director of the Illinois Film Office, discuss the state of the industry in Illinois.

 The Chicago Film Office, a division of the Department of Cultural Affairs and Special Events, leads the city’s effort to attract and enhance the production of feature films, television series, commercials, documentaries and all forms of local screen entertainment.
 For filmmakers, it is a one-stop liaison for all City of Chicago production needs including permits, city services, and logistical support.